-Self-consciousness, or the awareness of oneself as an “entity”, requires an organization sophisticated enough to also maintain an internal model of itself in relation to awareness of its environment (mediated by sensory inputs), requiring at least a primitive form of memory (last state of model) and anticipation (projected future state[s] of model given inputs).
+Self-consciousness, or the awareness of oneself as an “entity”, requires an integrated causal network sophisticated enough to also maintain an internal model of itself in relation to awareness of its environment (mediated by sensory inputs), requiring at least a primitive form of memory (last state of model) and anticipation (projected future state[s] of model given inputs).
 This self-referential consciousness allows for self-causation, or the variety of free will “worth having” (Dennett).
 While we know only of organisms that have such internal self models as to give rise to self-consciousness, this organization should in principle be possible in other substrates, giving rise to “conscious” (self-conscious) “artificial” intelligence.

 The logic of natural selection has engineered self-referential consciousness in organisms such that each has a survival instinct.
 This provides the internal motivation for self-caused actions as external inputs are processed with respect to the survival imperative relative to the self-model.
 This organization generates the range of organismic responses from attraction/reversion to pleasure/pain, depending on the sophistication of the self model.